 This course is designed to demonstrate to the student safe and correct means of rigging and hoisting equipment.
 Topics will include wire rope, synthetic and chain slings.
-The student will learn the fundamentals of wire rope maintenance, center of gravity calculations and safe crane operation.
+The student will learn the fundamentals of wire rope maintenance,

 INTE 175 Electric Motor Controls I